alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 above an `overload` keyword documents the set as a whole, where a position means nothing, so a line there can name a Parameter of any entry.

-The internal name of a labelled Parameter is accepted for now, which is what these files are written with. `documentationStrictness` (`packages/compiler/src/enricher/resolvers.ts`) is the one place that leniency lives, and setting it to `"strict"` also asks for a line per Parameter.
+**A documented Parameter list is documented in full.** A block that writes any `@param` writes one per Parameter, and each names the label or `_` — the internal name a body reads a labelled Parameter under is not a second spelling for it, and a Parameter no line reached is `undocumented-parameter`.
+That is `documentationStrictness = "strict"` (`packages/compiler/src/enricher/resolvers.ts`), which is what every Program is held to.
+The `"lenient"` half of the rule — the internal name, and a run that stops before the last Parameter — survives only as the alternative `documentationParameterProblems` can be asked for, and only `documentation.spec.ts` asks.
 `packages/compiler/src/tests/stdlibProse.spec.ts` enforces the four writing rules over these sources, and every one of them is live: a sentence over 25 words, an em-dash aside inside a `§§` sentence, a ` may ` or a ` should `, and